cverbah/Modal_API_GenAI/README.md

 For running the app: <br>
 1. `pip install -r requirements.txt`
 2. `modal deploy main.py` For deploying the api in the cloud

+<br><br>
+To be done:
+- change dataframe uploaded for testing.
+API should connect to different tables through the backend (like biqquery, tables from a front end, etc)